KelianEsteve/MedYT/README.md

 This repository provides the recipes to reconstruct both corpora from publicly available YouTube content.

-> **Paper:** *Benchmarking Self-Supervised Speech Models for Medical ASR: A Diverse Spoken Sources Corpus and an Empirical Study of Pretraining Strategies* — SLT 2026
+> **Paper:** *Benchmarking Self-Supervised Speech Models for Medical ASR: A Diverse Spoken Sources Corpus and an Empirical Study of Pretraining Strategies*
-> **Pretrained models:** [!PLACEHOLDER — HuggingFace / Zenodo link]

 ---